Don't Dismantle What Keeps Us Safe in SF Preserve SF Pretrial

 03

-Every comparison on this page is between those two: the current SF Pretrial program (50-year community-based nonprofit) and the proposed replacement (a sworn probation department).
+Every comparison on this page is between those two: the current SF Pretrial program (50-year community-based nonprofit) and the proposed replacement (a sworn probation department without pretrial experience).

 The Evidence Seven Exhibits · Read every one